-All Live, Interactive Sessions will be available on-demand the day following their presentation until April 23, 2021.
+All Speaker Sessions with Live Interaction will be available on-demand the day following their presentation until April 23, 2021.

 To thrive in a competitive landscape, innovation is a prerequisite of business strategy.
 To be successful with innovation models, diversity, equity and inclusion must be pillars of your company culture.
 Leaders must understand how to navigate intersectionality, and what could derail building and nurturing inclusive workplace cultures.
 Learn the best practices Network of Executive Women has to offer as they lead companies to workplace transformation, powered by robust support for women of color, and creating allies that can support women’s career journeys.

 The world and consumers are changing exponentially.
 To remain competitive, retailers and consumer package goods companies must adapt to unprecedented change.
 They must grasp how to read, anticipate and adapt to changing consumer needs.
 Led by EY Principal Thomas Bornemann, global client service partner for five Fortune 500 clients, this session explores the changing consumer package goods environment and how companies can remain relevant.
 Participants will: 1) Hear key priorities that are driving the smart consumer; 2) Examine a pragmatic “how-to” guide for responding to changing consumer preferences; 3) Learn concrete steps to build and execute the transformation needed to react, adapt and prosper in the era of new consumerism.